Sometimes a trend can be accelerated by a major global event. Think of it like an apple rolling gently down a hillside until it’s given a kick.

 Think of it as just one more kick to fast-track the SoftPOS trend.

-Our products are ideally-placed to meet the security requirements of SoftPOS apps.
+We work with SoftPOS app developers to help ensure their solution is as secure as possible.
 DexProtector provides robust obfuscation and protection for valuable code.
-It makes apps tamper proof by creating a set of cryptographic puzzles that prevent crypto keys from being generated if anything within the app has been altered.
 CryptoModule is a vTEE that provides a safe environment for key material storage and cryptographic operations.
-And Alice scans the app’s landscape to monitor the threats in its environment in real time.
+And Alice scans the app’s environment to monitor the threat landscape in real time.